Baku: Soviet period

 The independence of the Azerbaijani republic was a significant but short-lived chapter in Baku's history.
-On 28 April 1920, the 11th Red Army invaded Baku and reinstalled the Bolsheviks, making Baku the capital of the Azerbaijan Soviet Socialist Republic.
+On 28 April 1920, the 11th Red Army invaded Baku and reinstalled the Bolsheviks, making Baku the capital of the Azerbaijan Soviet Socialist Republic within Soviet Russia.

 The city underwent many major changes.
 As a result, Baku played a great role in many branches of Soviet life.
 Baku was the major oil city of the Soviet Union.
 From about 1921 the city was headed by the Baku City Executive Committee, commonly known in Russian as Bakgorispolkom.
 Together with Baku Party Committee (known as the Baksovet), it developed the economic significance of the Caspian metropolis.
 From 1922 to 1930 Baku became the venue for one of the major trade fairs of the Soviet Union, serving as a commercial bridgehead to Iran and the Middle East.

 World War II

 The major powers continued to note Baku's growing importance as a major energy hub.
 During World War II (1939–1945) and particularly during the 1942 Nazi German invasion of the southwestern Soviet Union, Baku became of vital strategic importance to the Axis powers.
 In fact, capturing the oil fields of Baku was a primary goal of the Wehrmacht's Operation Edelweiss, carried out between May and November 1942.
 However, the German Army reached only a point some 530 km northwest of Baku in November 1942, falling far short of the city's capture before being driven back during the Soviet Operation Little Saturn in mid-December 1942.